Carlls Corner, New Jersey

-Carlls Corner is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
-It is in the northern part of the county, in Upper Deerfield Township.
+Carlls Corner is a census-designated place (CDP) located in Upper Deerfield Township in Cumberland County, in the U.S. state of New Jersey.
 It is bordered at its southwest corner by the city of Bridgeton, the county seat.

 New Jersey Routes 77 and 56 intersect at the center of the community, with NJ 56 leading east 10 mi to Vineland and NJ 77 leading south 3 mi to the center of Bridgeton and north 20 mi to Mullica Hill.

 Carlls Corner was first listed as a CDP prior to the 2020 census with a population of 911.

 Demographics

+Carlls Corner first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).